Mae Young: Beginnings (1939–1950)

-— —Young in 2008 during her WWE Hall of Fame speech of induction.

 While still in high school, Young went to a professional wrestling show and challenged then-champion Mildred Burke when she visited Tulsa to wrestle Gladys Gillem.
 Because the promoters told her she could not wrestle the champion, she wrestled Gillem in a shoot fight, beating her within seconds.
 After the fight, promoter Billy Wolfe wanted Young to become a professional wrestler.
 She left home two years later to wrestle professionally.
 Young later traveled to Charlotte, North Carolina, where she met and trained with The Fabulous Moolah and also met Ed "Strangler" Lewis who told her "I don't like girl wrestlers, women should be in the kitchen, but after seeing you, you was born to be a wrestler."

 There have been conflicting reports as to the year in which Young began her career.
 Young claimed her first match was August 20, 1939, while WWE said she "started her professional career" this year.
 However, Young also once said her first match was March 22, 1940.
 According to Dave Meltzer of The Wrestling Observer, historians have been unable to find any records that she began in 1939 and that her first match was most likely in 1941.
 Meltzer wrote, "In reality, Young is believed to have competed in seven decades, matching the record held by Lou Thesz. ...
 You really couldn't call [her] 2010 match anything resembling a pro wrestling match, even giving as much leeway as possible.
 While she always claimed to have started in 1939, at 16, historians researching have been unable to find any records of her wrestling prior to 1941, when she turned 18 and went on tour with Billy Wolfe's troupe."